pysys-test/pysys-test/docs/UserGuide.rst

 Often you will have some standard logic that needs to be used in the execute or validation of many/all testcases, such as starting the application you're testing, or checking log files for errors.

 The recommended way to do that in PySys is to create one or more "plugins".
-There are currently two kinds of plugin:
+There are currently several kinds of plugin:

-- **test plugins**; an instances of each test plugin is created for each test (`BaseTest`) that is instantiated, so they operate independently of other tests, starting and stopping processes just like code in the `BaseTest` class would.
+- **test plugins**; instances of test plugins are created for each `BaseTest` that is instantiated, which allows them to operate independently of other tests, starting and stopping processes just like code in the `BaseTest` class would.
 Test plugins are configured with ``<test-plugin classname="..." alias="..."/>`` and can be any Python class provided it has a method ``setup(self, testobj)`` (and no constructor arguments).
   As the plugins are instantiated just after the `BaseTest` subclass, you can use them any time after (but not within)